Also known as: ring transition, ring transitions, false-grip transition, ring transition drill, ring pull-to-top

 How to Do Muscle-Up Transition

-- Set ring height: Adjust rings to chest height, ensure straps are secure and rings are level.
-Stand clear and check stability before starting.
+- Set ring height: Adjust rings to chest height and check straps are secure.
+Stand beneath with rings aligned and maintain even grip tension before starting.

 Muscle Groups